Sabancaya: Historical activity

-In March and April 2013, fumarolic activity and the occurrence of seismic swarms increased leading to local infrastructure being damaged; an eruption occurred in August 2014.
+In March and April 2013, fumarolic activity and the occurrence of seismic swarms increased after fifteen years of rest, leading to local infrastructure being damaged; an eruption occurred in August 2014 and blue and yellow gases were emitted between 2013 and 2015.
 This pulse of activity was accompanied by an increased release of SO_{2}, which was being emitted at a rate of 1000 t/day in 2014.
 Ash was emitted by the volcano multiple times through 2014 and 2015, and there has been steady shallow seismic activity since 2013.
+The remote location of the volcano means that direct impacts on towns is rare, and as of 2014 no human casualties are known.

 A further increase of fumarolic activity was observed in 2016, when new fumaroles appeared and sulfur flux increased to 6,000 t/day sulfur dioxide.
 Ash eruptions have occurred since 6 November 2016, with an eruption column 3 km high five days later.
-This renewed activity was accompanied by ground uplift at Hualca Hualca north of Sabancaya, indicating the role of a shared magmatic system between the two volcanoes.
 Since then, the volcano has been continuously active with numerous explosions every day, which produce volcanic ash clouds that can rise to elevations of 3.5 km.
 A persistent gas plume lies above the volcano and repeated emissions of ash have happened, resulting in several alerts for the local population.
 Lahars have been produced in some occasions, without reports of damage.
-A lava dome began to grow in 2017 within the crater, with unsteady explosive activity and occasional seismic swarms.
+A lava dome began to grow in 2017 within the crater, with unsteady explosive activity and occasional seismic swarms, and was progressively destroyed in 2020.
 In 2020, a second lava dome formed in November but it was destroyed between December and February of that year.
-Ash emissions and seismic activity continued through 2021 and 2022.
+These lava domes were named after numbers in Quechua: Huk for the first and Iskay for the second.
+The domes Kimsa formed in 2021 and was destroyed in the same year, while Tawa existed during the winter of 2021-2022.
+In March and May 2023, Pichqa formed and was destroyed during the later course of the year.
+Ash emissions and seismic activity associated with the eruption begun in 2016 is ongoing as of September 2025.

+Seismicity

+Seismic monitoring of the volcano began in 1990, when the Geophysical Institute of Peru installed several permanent seismic stations.
+Several of them were impacted by ashfalls and thus did not record data through that period of activity.

+Several types of seismic activity occur at volcanoes, and examples of the various types have been found at Sabancaya: